jedelman8/nxos-ansible/README.md

 ```

 As you'll see above, the playbook is a set of automation instructions defined in YAML.
 The `---` denotes the start of a YAML file, and in this case, also an Ansible playbook.
 Just below, there is a grouping of four key-value pairs that will be used for the play that follows.  `name` is arbritary and is text that is displayed when the playbook is run. `hosts` denotes the host or group of hosts that will have the automation instructions, or tasks, executed against.
+If you named your switch something other than `n9k1` in the `/etc/hosts/` file, use your name!
 The inventory (or hosts) file is also an important component of Ansible that will be covered below.  `connection: local` and `gather_facts: no` are required since the default Ansible connection mechanism (SSH/Python) is not being used (remember NX-API is being used instead).
 In more traditional server environments, these wouldn't be required.

 Just below those four k-v pairs, there is a list of tasks that will be automated.
 The first and second tasks both call the `nxos_interface` module.
 Following the module name are a number of key-value pairs in the form of key=value.
 These k-v pairs are sent to the module for processing against the device.